0xsoniclabs/bertha/blockservice/README.md

 # Block Service

-The block service allows manage, transfer and retrieve block datasets for Ethereum-compatible blockchains in bulk.
+The block service allows to manage, transfer and retrieve block datasets for Ethereum-compatible blockchains in bulk.

 ## Dependencies